Dynatrace/dynatrace-operator/api/oapi/README.md

       packageName: myapi
       globalProperties:
         apis:
-          - Users
+          - Users # Models for the api will be autoresolved
 ```

-Triggering the workflow now produces the SDK at `pkg/clients/generated/myapi/`.
+Triggering the workflow now produces the clients at `pkg/clients/generated/<packageName>/`.

 ## 5. Tweak ignored files (optional)